Qihao-He/ece574-VC/hw/hw9/ece574_hw09_code/README.txt

 At the repetitions around 16, the Cuda is faster than c.

 (d) How could you improve the performance of the C version?
+Change the loop order that will fit the order how the arrays are stored, decrease the cache misses and that would increase the C version performance.
 --------------------------------------------------------------------------------
 4. Power/Energy (4 points)
 (a) How much total CPU energy is consumed by the C implementation?